 What is the Donald and Vera Blinken FlexMed Early Acceptance Program at Mount Sinai?

 This program, launched in the fall of 2013, allows college sophomores majoring in any discipline early acceptance to the medical school.
 FlexMed students are not required to take the MCAT and enjoy more academic freedom to pursue their undergraduate interests.
 Mount Sinai writes that FlexMed students represent half of every incoming medical school class.

 - biology OR chemistry OR physics

 - Three letters of reference

-- Written Application and Essays
+- Application entries and essays

 In our experience, successful applicants have earned high SAT/ACT scores and top grades in high school.
 What other criteria are give applicants an edge?
 Experience in clinical medicine, and research, the more extensive the better, help guarantee success.
 The admissions committee also likes to see well developed interests in areas unrelated to medicine.